frinzekt/mkdocs-frinze-template/README.md

 ## Commands

 * `mkdocs new [dir-name]` - Create a new project.
 * `mkdocs serve` - Start the live-reloading docs server.
+Very helpful when you want to take a look at the docs before deploying.
 * `mkdocs build` - Build the documentation site.
 * `mkdocs -h` - Print help message and exit.
 * `mkdocs gh-deploy` - Deploy in github pages